-The Supported Employment Program at Clackamas County is designed to help people with mental health issues find and keep a good job.
+The Supported Employment Program at Clackamas County is designed to help people living with mental health diagnoses find and keep a good job.
 This program is available only to consumers enrolled in mental health services with the Clackamas County.
 Supported Employment can provide you with the confidence and skills you need to be successful at finding and keeping the job you want.

 Why is it important?